Astretic/Archive-of-various-ReShade-shaders/README.md

 I recommend to test out activating each shader individually for which ever program/game you intend to run.

-Some of these won't work in ReShade at all, some cause application crashes upon activation due to floating point values.
+Some of these won't work in ReShade at all, some cause application crashes upon activation due to floating point errors.

 ### Effects included
 The following effects are included: